Erin Becker

 TDI-Brooks

 Gary Wolff has over 30 years experience in environmental sampling, analysis, and data management.
-He has served in various roles from field scientist to principal investigator in large environmental projects.
+He has served in various roles, ranging from field scientist to principal investigator in large environmental projects.
 He has conducted research and published on biometric methods of taxonomic identification, multivariate methods of characterizing feeding relationships, environmental monitoring and assessment of coastal and offshore waters, management of large, multidisciplinary data bases, population structure, energetics and distribution of zooplankton and cephalopods and fishes, GIS, multivariate statistics, and biometrics.
-He served as Principal Investigator/Data Manager for numerous national research projects ranging from the Antarctic environment (NSF) to the Strategic Petroleum Reserve Program (DOE) and offshore projects funded by MMS and NMFS.
-He participated on research cruises in the Gulf of Mexico, North and South Atlantic, has over 45 publications, contributed to three books and served on international database policy groups.
+He served as principal investigator/data manager for numerous national research projects, ranging from the Antarctic environment (a National Science Foundation project) to the Strategic Petroleum Reserve Program (a Department of Energy program) and offshore projects funded by Mineral Management Services (MMS) and the National Marine Fisheries Service.
+He participated on research cruises in the Gulf of Mexico, North and South Atlantic, has over 45 publications, contributed to three books, and served on international database policy groups.

 He is currently affiliated with TDI-BI, a scientific services organization that specializes in conducting offshore surface geochemical surveys, environmental assessments, and is the contractor for the MMS funded Investigations of Chemosynthetic Communities on the Lower Continental Slope of the Gulf of Mexico (CHEMO III).